Director of Marketing

 August 2nd, 2017 by Robert Kimball Industry News

-Earlier this year, I attended the NAEM’s EHS & Sustainability Data Management Conference.
-If you’re not familiar, this event connects those in the market for EHS&S software with the top vendors and includes user-driven presentations of the various software solutions.
-For EHS&S software companies like Dakota Software, this event is a great opportunity to meet with prospective clients.
+I recently attended the NAEM’s EHS Data Management Conference.
+If you’re not familiar, this event connects those in the market for EHS software with the top vendors and includes user-driven presentations of the various software solutions.
+For EHS software companies like Dakota Software, this event is a great opportunity to meet with prospective clients.
 To be completely candid though, it is also a great opportunity to see what our competitors are up to.

 As such, I was surprised when, during a competitor-sponsored session, the speaker opened with the statement “You don’t need software,” citing instead the importance of well-defined processes, company culture, communications, and training.
 While these topics are certainly important, the declaration that you don't need software, coming from an EHS software provider, obviously got the attention of the room.
 Was it altruistic?
 Possibly.
 Disingenuous?
 Probably.
 Accurate?
 Well… technically.

 Technically, your car doesn’t need anti-lock brakes.
 Technically, your house doesn’t need a programmable thermostat.
-Technically, you don’t need a Facebook account to stay in touch with friends and family.
+Technically, you don’t need social media to stay in touch with family and friends.

 Much like these examples from our personal lives, organizations use technology to mitigate risk, increase efficiency, and foster collaboration.
 From ERP to SCM, from CRM to SRM, commercial software products are now an integral part of our business processes.
 To suggest that the high-risk world of Environmental, Health, and Safety not leverage technology is like asking a Millennial to call a cab (First, they’ll ask “Don’t you mean an Uber?”
 Then they’ll ask “Are cabs still a thing?”).